pmichael95/OpenGL_Programming/Computer_Graphics_1/README.txt

 F: Filled (default)

 // 4 \\ - FINAL REMARKS
-The application fully supports translational shapes.
+The application fully supports translational shapes as well as rotational shapes.
-It is also functioning for the cylinder rotational shape provided with this package.
+Some sample files are provided, but feel free to create your own!

 Thank you for reading!
 Enjoy :)